divine grace

 As if the aforementioned advantage of reason over faith were not enough by itself to automatically favor secular ethical systems over religious ethical systems in general, there are at least three more compelling reasons.

-Reason one: either good and evil exist regardless of the The Divine, or else the The Divine invents good and evil based on its own preference.
-In the former case, good and evil have nothing to do with the The Divine, and humans should be able to understand good and evil (at least to a large extent) without supernatural help.
-In fact, if the The Divine did not invent good and evil, it might be more evil than good.
+Reason one: either good and evil exist regardless of The Divine, or else The Divine invents good and evil based on its own preference.
+In the former case, good and evil have nothing to do with The Divine, and humans should be able to understand good and evil (at least to a large extent) without supernatural help.
+In fact, if The Divine did not invent good and evil, it might be more evil than good.
 Thus, it might be a very untrustworthy teacher of what is good and what is evil.

 In the latter case, good and evil are just arbitrarily picked.
-If the The Divine decides that murder is good, it is good.
-If the The Divine decides that murder is evil, it is evil.
+If The Divine decides that murder is good, it is good.
+If The Divine decides that murder is evil, it is evil.
 An invented ethical system is not an ethical system based on objective reality; it is merely based on the subjective preference of one of more persons.
 Even if that person or those persons are all-powerful, very knowledgeable, and the creator or creators of the universe, that does not necessarily make its or their ethical system based on any reality other than its or their preference.

 Reason two: there is disagreement between different religions about what is good and what is evil.
 Therefore, at least one of them has a flawed ethical system, and perhaps all of them do.
 In fact, perhaps all of them have very flawed ethical systems.
 To be fair, at least in many cases, secular ethical systems often disagree with each other about what is good and evil.
-That is why there are many of them.
-However, secular ethical systems do not claim to be established by a supernatural revelation and are thus open to being proved or disproved using reason.
+That is because there are many of them.
+However, secular ethical systems do not claim to be established by a supernatural revelation and are thus open to being proven or disproven using reason.
 The opposite is true of religious ethical systems.

 For example, a Christian might always believe that drinking alcohol in moderation in this life is good because, supposedly, The Divine taught humanity this truth through Christianity.
 In contrast, a Muslim might always believe that drinking any amount alcohol in this life is evil because, supposedly, The Divine taught humanity this truth through Islam.
-If their faith in their respective religions is strong enough, no amount of evidence or logic will dissuade each of his or her belief.
+If their faith in their respective religions is strong enough, no amount of evidence or logic will dissuade each of her or his belief.

 However, secular ethicists should (and usually do) allow their opinions to change based on evidence and logic.
 If the evidence and logic which led them to embrace Secular Ethical System A are proven insufficient and/or flawed, and the evidence and logic which support Secular Ethical System B seem to be both sufficient and flawless, they will abandon the former for the latter with little or no struggle.
 In the case of alcohol consumption, secular ethicists will not ask The Divine or some book that was supposedly written by The Divine for the answer.
 Instead, they will ask themselves questions such as these: What is good, and what is evil?
 How can I tell what is good and what is evil?
 Based on my answers to these questions, should people drink alcohol?
 If yes, then when, why, and how much should people drink?

 Reason three: if The Divine exists, it remains hidden and silent, at least to most people.
-Therefore, most people are wise not to believe those who claim to speak for the The Divine.
+Therefore, most people are wise not to believe those who claim to speak for The Divine.

 Here is a truth so important that it deserves to be repeated again and again, even though it should be obvious to every human over the age of ten: People often lie, and people often lie in order to promote their particular religion.
 One should not trust a human who claims to be The Divine or a spokesperson for The Divine without an extraordinary amount of evidence.
 What might such extraordinary evidence be?
 I might require an astonishing miracle such as a giant hand scooping us (the one talking to me and me) both up and taking us for a remarkable tour of the entire universe; and even if that happened, I would still be a little skeptical because I know that I can be tricked and that some tricks can be very impressive and sophisticated.
 Perhaps I was drugged and/or electric wires were attached to my brain so that I only believed that I was given a remarkable tour of the universe by this incarnate deity or prophet.
 In general, skepticism is a virtue because it saves us from accepting lies as true.

-Consequentialist ethical systems: the consequences of one’s actions are the ultimate basis for any judgment about the goodness or evil of one’s actions.
+A. Consequentialist ethical systems: the consequences of one’s actions are the ultimate basis for any judgment about the goodness or evil of one’s actions.
 In other words, obeying good rules is less important than having a good result.

 1. State Consequentialism: whatever benefits one’s nation is good, and whatever does not is evil.

-3. Ethical Egoism: whatever is best for oneself is good, and whatever is not is evil.
+1. Ethical Egoism: whatever is best for oneself is good, and whatever is not is evil.

-Deontological ethical systems: the action itself, not the consequences of the action, is the ultimate basis for any judgment about the goodness or evil of that action.
+B. Deontological ethical systems: the action itself, not the consequences of the action, is the ultimate basis for any judgment about the goodness or evil of that action.
 In other words, obeying good rules is more important than having a good result.

 1. Kantian Ethics: One should always do one’s duty, regardless of the consequence of one’s action.
 One’s duty is to follow the best moral rules, and the best moral rules are the rules that one would want all humans to obey at all times and in all places.
 For example, because I would not want everyone to lie, steal, and murder; I should not lie, steal, and murder.
 Part of my duty is to obey the following rules: Do not lie.
 Do not steal.
 Do not murder.